Do Humans Trust Advice More if it Comes from AI? An Analysis of Human-AI Interactions: Results

 \subsection{Difference between AI and human advice}

-Now that we have confirmed that participants use the advice to update their judgments, we can ask how this effect differs between receiving human versus AI advice.
+Now we ask how this effect differs between human versus AI advice.
 To help answer this question, we will use the weight of advice (WoA), a common metric in the psychology of advice utilization \cite{harvey1997taking, yaniv1997precision}.
 The WoA is defined as

 where $\text{response}_1$ and $\text{response}_2$ are the participant's first and second answers respectively, and $\text{advice}$ is the advice presented to the participant.
-The value is typically clipped to have bounded magnitude (e.g., in the case that the first response happens to be close to the advice given).
-A positive value implies that the participant changed their response in accordance with the advice, while a negative value implies the participant changed their response away from the advice.
+WoA is typically clipped to have bounded magnitude (e.g., in the case that the first response happens to be close to the advice given).
+In the literature, WoA is typically clipped to have a maximum magnitude of $1$ (i.e., perfectly following the advice).
+However, we opt to clip the WoA to have maximum magnitude of $5$, allowing us to capture the possibility that people become more confident than the advice after integrating with their own knowledge.
+A positive value implies that a participant changed their response in accordance with the advice, while a negative value implies the participant changed their response away from the advice.
 A response of 0 occurs when the participant did not change their response.
 We define a user to be ``activated'' for a given task if they change their response by at least a threshold amount after receiving advice.
-The threshold was chosen to be equal to the width of the slider bar.
+This threshold was chosen to be equal to the width of the slider knob ($3.5\%$ of the total slider bar width).

-We plot the PDF of the WoA for each dataset, comparing across arms in Figure~\ref{fig:woa}.
+We plot the probability density function of the WoA for each dataset, comparing across conditions in Figure~\ref{fig:woa}.
 From these plots, we make the following observations:

-\begin{enumerate} \item[(1)] People change their label more often for either human or AI advice, depending on the dataset.
-This effect is statistically significant, and the favored advice source differs by task.
-For the art, cities, and census tasks, the AI arm is favored; for the sarcasm task the human arm is favored.
-We describe this result as an ``activation difference,'' where the arm that people are more likely to use advice from is the more activated arm.
-The size of this difference also varies by dataset and is shown in the ``Activation Difference'' row of Table~\ref{tbl:datasets_results_summary}; note here that a positive difference favors the AI advice while a negative difference favors the human advice.
+\begin{enumerate} \item[(1)] There is a statistically significant difference in how often participants modify their initial response when given AI versus human advice.
+The magnitude and direction of this difference varies between datasets.
+For Art, Cities, and Census, the AI condition evokes a larger response; for Sarcasm, the human condition evokes a larger response.
+We describe this effect as an ``activation difference,'' where the condition that people are more likely to use advice from is the more activated condition.
+The magnitude and direction of this difference is shown in the ``$\Delta$'' row of the Activation Rate sub-table in Table~\ref{tbl:datasets_results_summary}.